Monday, April 30, 2012

 This is the title of my newest painting in acrylic and mixed media.
 It is my 5" X 5" art piece in response to Seth's call for art.

-As you can see I've started to crochet a border around the outside edge which will be the 'soft' frame.
-I've combined art with craft and view it as a sort of art/craft matrix in that within the art there is craft and within the craft there is art.
 I cut a chunk of painted canvas from one found in the dumpster and so I'm using the exact original painting for the background.
 I'm painting right over top of it for the owl which is my own contribution to the canvas.
 In this way I see it as a recycled piece, as well as a 'crafty' piece.
 I designed a chest piece which is meant to be literally untied by the viewer.
 In order to see what lies hidden within the chest of the bird you have to actually work at it to get there.
 When you do you will see the words LOVE YOUR SELF.

 The words will be hidden behind the chest piece once it is in place.